 Student Organizations

-Cornell is home to a number of graduate and professional student organizations that promote diversity and inclusion.
-The following student organizations represented on the Graduate & Professional Student Diversity Council (GPS DC) work collaboratively with the Graduate School and other campus partners on initiatives to advance a sense of community, professional excellence, and a climate of equity and belonging for all graduate and professional students, but especially for those from backgrounds historically excluded from and underrepresented in the academy.
+The Cornell student organizations represented on the Graduate & Professional Student Diversity Council (GPS DC) work collaboratively with the Graduate School and other campus partners on initiatives to advance a sense of community, professional excellence, and a climate of equity and belonging for all graduate and professional students.

 - Black Graduate and Professional Student Association (BGPSA)